This Side of Paradise (album): Song details

-The album begins with sound-effects from the arcade game Missile Command, a woman's voice speaking a foreign language, and the musical theme of "Look in Your Eyes", before "Keep on Laughin'" begins.
+The album begins with sound effects from the shoot 'em up video game Missile Command (1980), a woman's voice speaking French, and the musical theme of "Look in Your Eyes", before "Keep on Laughin'" begins.

-"Coming for You" features a recurring motif previously heard on "Nightspots" from the Cars' album Candy-O: Under an E minor chord, B-C-B-A-E.
+"Coming for You" features a recurring motif previously heard on "Nightspots" from the Cars' second studio album Candy-O (1979): Under an E minor chord, B-C-B-A-E.

 "True Love" features a classical-styled solo on nylon-stringed acoustic guitar, played by Steve Stevens, who was then better known for the bombastic electric style that he brought to Billy Idol's material.

 "P.F.J." is a character sketch of a young man called "Pink Flag Joe".
 It features Greg Hawkes on clarinet and harmonica, as well as keyboards and bass.

-The second chorus to "Hello Darkness", beginning with "Hello darkness / You are my friend", could be a reference to the well-known Simon and Garfunkel song "The Sounds of Silence", which begins "Hello darkness, my old friend".
-Ocasek has long had a habit of using well-known titles and lyrical references, such as the Cars songs "Good Times Roll", "Bye Bye Love", "Think It Over" and "Maybe Baby", among others.
+The second chorus to "Hello Darkness", beginning with "Hello darkness / You are my friend", could be a reference to the well-known Simon & Garfunkel 1964 song "The Sound of Silence", which begins "Hello darkness, my old friend".
+Ocasek has long had a habit of using well-known titles and lyrical references, such as the Cars' songs "Good Times Roll", "Bye Bye Love", "Think It Over" and "Maybe Baby", among others.

 Before the last song, the title track, has quite faded away, it abruptly switches to an instrumental, synthesizer-dominated reprise of "True Love", which gradually fades out to end the album.